What are my first steps to get into a program at the Health Occupations Center?

 What is the total cost of the class I'd like to take?

-To find out what a course costs, visit the HOC Courses page and click on the course in which you are interested.
+To find out what a specific course costs visit the HOC Courses page and click on the course in which you are interested.
 You will find the registration cost as well as any additional costs (textbooks, scrubs, background check fees, licensing exam fees, etc.) that may be included.

 Does the Health Occupations Center accept financial aid?

-Sorry, we aren't able to accept financial aid.
-We do have our programs listed on CalJobs and the Eligible Training Provider List (ETPL) with the San Diego Workforce Partnership, which can provide tuition assistance.
-Please visit contact the East County Career Center for more information and to see if you qualify - (619) 873-9300.
+Due to being under a K-12 public school district, we are not able to accept financial aid.
+We do have all eligible programs listed on CalJobs and the Eligible Training Provider List (ETPL) with the San Diego Workforce Partnership, which can provide tuition assistance.
+Please contact the East County Career Center for more information and to see if you qualify - (619) 873-9300.

 To apply for the Licensed Vocational Nursing (LVN) Program do I have to be a Certified Nurse Assistant (CNA)?